 Good news for those who reside in remote locations and have no hopes of getting internet connection in near future.
 Alphabet’s (formerly Google’s) research and development unit ‘X’ has been working on an assignment called ‘Project Loon’ with an intention to bring internet access to everyone by creating a network of balloons containing internet signals, flying through the stratosphere (second layer of Earth’s atmosphere).

 Project Loon is typically a batch of dangling balloons floating through stratosphere.
 Every balloon would cover a certain territory and provide internet connection.
-It is going to work as dangling routers.
-The balloons will provide network signals without fluctuation.
+The balloons will provide network signals without fluctuation, working as dangling routers.
 These balloons will have the capability of rendering LTE signals with cooperation of local ISPs.

 Image Source: letustweak.com

 Project Loon uses predictive models of the winds and decision-making algorithms to guide the balloons where they’re required the most.
 It is partnering with different telecommunication organizations to amplify the connectivity into rural and remote locations so that people would be able to connect with their LTE-enabled devices.

 These balloons are made maneuvered using wind data from National Oceanic and Atmospheric Administration (NOAA).
 The balloons are empowered to adjust their altitude in the stratosphere to float to a wind layer after identifying the wind layer with the desired speed and direction